Learning Outcomes

 This article has covered the following key knowledge points:

-- The Commerce Clause gives Congress broad power to regulate interstate commerce.
+- The Commerce Clause gives Congress broad power to regulate interstate commerce; the Dormant Commerce Clause is an implied limitation on state regulation of interstate trade.

-- The dormant Commerce Clause prohibits states from discriminating against or unduly burdening interstate commerce.
+- The Dormant Commerce Clause prohibits states from discriminating against or unduly burdening interstate commerce in the absence of congressional authorization.

-- Discriminatory state laws are almost always invalid unless no reasonable non-discriminatory alternative exists.
+- Discriminatory state laws are almost always invalid unless the state proves a legitimate local purpose that cannot be achieved by reasonable non-discriminatory means.

-- Non-discriminatory state laws are upheld unless the burden on interstate commerce clearly outweighs local benefits.
+- Non-discriminatory state laws are upheld unless the burden on interstate commerce clearly outweighs the local benefits under the Pike balancing test.

-- The market participant exception allows states to favor in-state interests when acting as buyers or sellers.
+- The market participant exception allows states to favor in-state interests when acting as buyers, sellers, or producers, but not when regulating downstream transactions.

-- Congressional authorization immunizes state laws from dormant Commerce Clause challenge.
+- Congressional authorization immunizes state laws from Dormant Commerce Clause challenge, even when they permit discrimination.

 Key Terms and Concepts